jansieber/DS-handbook24-odebifurcations-resources/README.md

 # DS-handbook24-odebifurcations-resources
 This repository contains computational scripts to reproduce the data for figures in

 Harry Dankowicz \& Jan Sieber: Computational Bifurcation Analysis.
 Chapter in: Handbook on Nonlinear Dynamics.
 Volume 2 Numerical Methods.
-Edited by Vincent Acary.
+Edited by Vincent Acary and Oleg Gendelman.

 ## Folders:
 * `coco_r3316`: snapshot of coco used for the runs.
 For newest stable version: (https://sourceforge.net/projects/cocotools/)